caelansar/async-runtime/README.md

 ## Features

-- **Custom Executor**: A single-threaded executor that schedules and executes async tasks
+- **Multi-threaded Executor**: A work-stealing executor that schedules and executes async tasks
 - **Event-driven Reactor**: A non-blocking I/O implementation using `mio` for efficient I/O operations
 - **Procedural Macros**: Macros to simplify using async functions with `#[cmoon::main]` and `#[cmoon::test]` attributes
 - **Delay Server**: A sample HTTP server that introduces artificial delays in responses